maruan-achkar/linux-kernel-presentation/README.md

-# linux-kernel-presentation
-I feel like having a website with the images is easier than taking a pendrive to school
+# I feel like having a website with the images is easier than taking a pendrive to school